Things to do in Dodges Ferry – Tas – Australia

 10 interesting facts about Dodges Ferry Tasmania

-1. Dodges Ferry is a small coastal town located in the southeastern part of Tasmania, Australia.
+- Dodges Ferry is a coastal town located in the southeast of Tasmania, about 30 kilometers from Hobart.

-9. The town has a strong sense of community, with a range of social and cultural events held throughout the year.
+- Dodges Ferry has a strong community spirit, with a number of local community groups and events throughout the year.